 The rate of production of the Te is a function of the neutron density in which the uranium is immersed, and therefore dependent upon the power at which reactors of given type are operated.
 The radioactive xenon135 is produced with a noticeable effect on the reaction a few hours after the reaction is started and the effect is, of course, greater as the neutron density is increased and maintained.
-The xenon effect in high power reactors can be summarized as follows.
+The xenon135 effect in high power reactors can be summarized as follows.

 The reaction is started by withdrawing the control rod.
-The neutron density rises at a rate determined by the 20 reproduction ratio and the effect of the delayed neutrons, until some predetermined neutron density is attained.
-The control rod is then placed in the unity reproduction ratio position and the reaction is stabilized at the power desired.
-During this time radioactive iodine is formed, decaying to xenon.
-As more and more iodine decays, more and more xenon is formed, this xenon absorbing sufficient neutrons to reduce the reproduction ratio below unity.
-This absorption also converts the xenon to xenon which has no excessive capture cross section.
+The neutron density rises at a rate determined by the reproduction ratio and the effect of the delayed neutrons, until some predetermined neutron density is attained.
+The control rod is then placed in the unity reproduction ratio position and the reaction is stabilized at the power 45 desired.
+During this time radioactive iodine is formed, decaying to xenon135.
+As more and more iodine decays, more and more xenon135 is formed, this xenon135 absorbing sufficient neutrons to reduce the reproduction ratio below unity.
+This absorption also converts the xenon135 to xenon136 which has no excessive capture cross section.
 The neutron density drops.
 If no compensation were made for this drop by the rod the density might drop until background conditions prevailed, and then the reaction might automatically start up as the xenon135 decayed.
 Normally the neutron density drop is compensated for by removal of the control or equivalent rod to a new position where the reproduction ratio is again above unity.
-A neutron density rise occurs, bringing the density back to its former level.
-Again, more xenon135 is formed and the process is repeated until an equilibrium 40 condition is reached where the xenon formed is transmuted by neutron absorption and by decay into isotopes of lower capture cross section, as fast as it is being formed.
-In the meantime, the control rod (or equivalent) has to be withdrawn by an amount thereby removing 45 from the reactor neutron absorbers at least equal in effect to the absorption caused by the xenon135.
-It should also be pointed out that this xenon effect will be present when shifting from a power where the effect is stabilized, to a higher power.
-The shift can be 50 made and the reaction stabilized at the new power for a time, because the iodine formed from the new fissions has not had time to produce a significant amount of additional xenon.
-As the new xenon is formed from the decay of the newly formed iodine, the reproduction ratio 55 will again drop and must again be increased by withdrawal of absorbers from the reactor.
+A neutron density rise occurs, bringing the density back 60 to its former level.
+Again, more xenon135 is formed and the process is repeated until an equilibrium condition is reached where the xenon135 formed is transmuted by neutron absorption and by decay into isotopes of lower capture cross section, as fast as it is being formed.
+In the 65 meantime, the control rod (or equivalent) has to be withdrawn by an amount thereby removing from the reactor neutron absorbers at least equal in effect to the absorption caused by the xenon135.

+It should also be pointed out that this xenon135 effect will be present when shifting from a power where the effect is stabilized, to a higher power.
+The shift can be made and the reaction stabilized at the new power for a time, because the iodine formed from the new fissions has not had time to produce a significant amount of additional diation of the uranium, the effect of these by-products on 75 xenon135.
+As the new xenon135 is formed from the decay of the newly formed iodine, the reproduction ratio will again drop and must again be increased by withdrawal of absorbers from the reactor.